Leave Site Now

 EOA is following OSU's COVID-19 response to deliver our services remotely whenever possible.
 We are committed to doing everything we can to continue supporting the community, while also doing our part to limit the spread.
 We encourage those seeking to contact us to email email@example.com, call 541-737-3556, or use the other contact methods on our website to reach a staff member.

 Most Oregon State University employees, excluding undergraduate student employees except those who have been notified they have a responsibility to report sexual misconduct, are considered "Responsible Employees" and must consult with the Office of Equal Opportunity and Access when they are made aware or have reason to believe that a violation of the Sexual Misconduct and Discrimination policy has occurred.
-Responsible Employee guidance is detailed in the Oregon State University Policy on Responding to Disclosures of Sexual Harassment or Sexual Violence (.pdf).
+Responsible Employee guidance is detailed in the Responsible Employee Policy.
 However, the university makes several confidential offices available to those who have been affected by sexual misconduct or discrimination.
 The following offices do not report sexual assaults or other sexual misconduct or discrimination claims to other university offices, but can refer students and employees to resources and services both on campus and within the community: Survivor Advocacy and Resource Center (SARC), Counseling and Psychological Services (CAPS), Student Health Services (SHS), and the University Ombuds.

 Including a statement to your syllabus that informs students of your responsbility to report incidents of sexual misconduct can help students make informed descisions and assist you in fulfilling your responsibilities.
 The office has provided this example for your use:

 Reporting Sexual Misconduct